gerbless/react-tutorial/flux/readme.md

 - Application state is stored in just 1 store.
 - The state is just read-only, to make changes in this state it should emit an action explicitly.
-- Any state change inside our store, it must be represented by a completely new object.
+- Any state change inside our store must be represented by a completely new object.

 To install redux, we need to type in our console the following command